THE STORY OF L'HYDROPTERE 2.0

 On April 4, 2007, L'Hydroptère led by Alain Thébault and his crew broke the absolute sailing speed record with an average speed of 44.81 knots over 500 m and 41.96 knots over 1 nautical mile (1852 m).

-In September 2009, the mythical 50-knots barrier, the equivalent of breaking the sound barrier in aeronautics, was crossed.
-Two months later, on November 8, L'Hydroptère confirmed her status as the world's fastest flying trimaran, with 51.36 knots over 500 m, 50.17 knots over 1 nautical mile and a top speed of 55.5 knots (102.8 km/h).
+In September 2009, L'Hydroptère broke the mythical 50-knot barrier - the equivalent of breaking the sound barrier in aeronautics.
+Two months later, on November 8th, L'Hydroptère confirmed its status as the world's fastest flying trimaran, with 51.36 knots over 500 m, 50.17 knots over 1 nautical mile and a top speed of 55.5 knots (102.8 km/h).

 In July 2012, L'Hydroptère was transported to California in order to attempt the Los Angeles-Honolulu record, which had been held since 2005 by Olivier de Kersauson on board Geronimo.
 The attempt will finally take place in June 2015 but the weather window is not good: the record will not be broken.
 For lack of sponsors and funding, L'Hydroptère will be abandoned in Hawaii shortly after her arrival.